NielsMasdorp/Speculum-Android/README.md

 This is an Android application for a magic mirror.
 I had an old Nexus 7 (2012) lying around collecting dust and got the idea from [HomeMirror by Hannah Mitt](https://github.com/HannahMitt/HomeMirror).

-Since I wanted to explore the MVP pattern for Android and Hannah's app did not have the functionality I wanted I deciced to make my own.
+I started this project because I wanted to explore the MVP pattern for Android and Hannah's app did not have all the functionality I needed.
 Feel free to make this application look good on your own device (it was designed for the Nexus 7).
-Have any great idea's?
+Have any great idea's to make this more configurable or usable on more devices?
 Submit a pull request!

 Setup            |  Running